 What’s The Difference Between LTL & Full Truckload Shipping?

-Full truckload shipping is a service for shippers that have an amount of cargo that fills up an entire trailer and has time sensitive pickup or delivery times.
+Full truckload shipping is a service for shippers that have an amount of cargo that fills up an entire trailer and has a time-sensitive pickup or delivery time.
 LTL (less than truckload) shipping is for shippers with freight that won’t fill up a complete trailer and has a flexible pickup and delivery schedule.

-How Much Weight Can A Semi-Truck Carry?
+How Much Weight Can A Full Truckload Carry?

-How Many Pallets Can A Truck Carry?
+How Many Pallets Can A Full Truckload Carry?